As an account manager for a web development agency, you’ve got A LOT on your plate.

 Asana is another popular collaboration tool that many agencies rely on to streamline workflows and track tasks.
 It integrates with a variety of other useful tools, including Zoom, CRM tools, standard Microsoft tools, and file-sharing tools such as Google Drive and Dropbox.

 Asana is free to use for individuals and small teams, Agencies with more than 15 teammates can upgrade to the Premium plan for $10.99 per month or the Business plan for $24.99 per month.
+Asana also integrates with BugHerd so you can streamline website feedback and implementation within your existing workflow.

 Tools That Increase Productivity